 This year, the main theme of the International Day of Radiology is breast imaging.
-To get some insight into the field, we spoke to Dr. Sophie Dellas, assistant professor of radiology and division head of breast imaging and diagnostics at the University of Basel Hospital, Switzerland, and a core team member of the certified breast centre at the same institution.
+To get some insight into the field, we spoke to Prof. Boris Brkljačić, professor of radiology and Vice-Dean at the University of Zagreb School of Medicine, Croatia, and Chairman of the ESR Communications and External Affairs Committee.

 European Society of Radiology: Breast imaging is widely known for its role in the detection of breast cancer.
 Could you please briefly outline the advantages and disadvantages of the various modalities used in this regard?

 Boris Brkljačić: Mammography, ultrasound and MRI are three modalities used for the detection of breast cancer.
 Mammography has been used for many decades, and the introduction of full flat panel digital mammography has enabled image acquisition with a lower radiation dose, and other advantages in image processing and biopsies.
 Mammography is used widely in breast cancer screening and has been validated through decades of screening.
 It is also the initial imaging method in women older than 40 and it enables the detection of microcalcifications, the early signs of ductal cancer in situ, and the majority of breast cancers, depending on the radiographic density of the breast.
 It can also be used to guide biopsy of microcalcifications.
 The denser the breasts are, the lower the sensitivity of mammography in detecting breast lesions, which is the disadvantage of mammography.
 The new mammographic method, digital tomosynthesis, improves the detection rate of cancer in dense breasts.
 Mammography exposes patients to radiation and is therefore not recommended in young women because their breasts are very radiosensitive.